TheFlyingWhale/Portfolio/README.md

 # Portfolio
-This repo is dedicated to my developing and updating my Portfolio.
+This repo is dedicated for developing and maintaining my Portfolio.